radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources.md

 ### Custom Data Sources

-For custom data sources, the properies supported are defined in the template.
+If your data source is not supported by Identity Data Management by default, you can select a custom data source type and provide the required information.
+The properies supported are defined in the [template](#creating-templates).

 ### Updating Data Sources
 To update a data source, navigate to Control Panel > Setup > Data Catalog > Data Sources.
 Click the data source name in the list of configured sources.
 The connection properties displays.
 Update the properties and click **SAVE**.